Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 };
 ```

-Replace and add the following code for the following file
+Replace and add the following code for the respective files:
 - rontend-react-js/src/components/MessageForm.js  (the first line of code)
 - frontend-react-js/src/pages/HomeFeedPage.js   (the first line of code)
 - frontend-react-js/src/pages/MessageGroupNewPage.js   (the first line of code)